“My uterus went to the Dark Side.”

 If fibroids are not symptomatic or rapidly growing, they really don’t need any treatment, Dr. Suzanne reassures us.
 “Watchful waiting is a reasonable strategy; as we pass through menopause, they often shrink, and symptoms disappear or diminish,” she says.

-So there you have it: quite common, often problematic, rarely dangerous.
+Fibroids are quite common, often problematic, rarely dangerous.
 If you suspect you may have fibroids, especially if you’re experiencing symptoms and you have a family history, mention it to your gynecologist.
 While the chances are high any fibroids discovered will be harmless, they can still cause discomfort and annoyance.
-Plus, you know … peace of mind.
+Plus, you will have some peace of mind.